Union Affiliate FAQs

 The NYS Educator Workforce Development HUB provides technical assistance and resources to help districts, BOCES, local union affiliates, and IHEsregister Apprenticeship programs.
 Reach out directly to HUB team member Rita Floess at rita@teachmeducation.org

-What is the role of the District and/or BOCES in a Registered Apprenticeship Program?
+What is the role of the LEA in a Registered Apprenticeship Program?

 In NYS, the employer must sign on, or sponsor, a Registered Apprenticeship Program.
 It is required by NYS DOL that Apprentices be employed and receive (at least) minimum wage and have (at least) one progressive wage increase during the Registered Apprenticeship Program.
 As the employer you commit to providing the paid on-the-job training experience and guidance of an experienced educator (journeyworker) in the same certification area.